-Resourceful nonprofits take advantage of all resources possible to be as diverse and inclusive as possible, knowing that equity is the ultimate goal.
+Resourceful nonprofits take advantage of all resources possible to be as diverse and inclusive as they can, knowing that equity and belonging are the ultimate goals.

-But first, a quick note about diversity and inclusion in imagery.
-For anyone without a specific diversity background, it can be very easy to simply select images that capture the idea of content or a message, without intentionally considering whether the images convey the inclusive, diverse feeling of your nonprofit, its board of directors, its staff, and its clients.
+A quick note about diversity and inclusion in imagery in materials.
+For anyone without a specific diversity background, it can be very easy to simply select images that capture the idea of the content or a message, without intentionally considering whether the images convey the inclusive, diverse feeling of your nonprofit, its board of directors, its staff, and its clients.

 Below are things to consider regarding diversity of all types.